Black Myth: Wukong: Media and merchandise

-There were various official Black Myth: Wukong events.
-Symphony concerts produced by Poly Culture Group and Game Science, featuring the game's music, were held throughout China.
-Attendees received souvenirs including a commemorative music album.
-At the Bilibili New Year's Eve Gala 2024, the singers Chen Hongyu, Xiong Zhuying, Zhelai, Zhang Zining (Winnie), Chen Bide (Peter Chen), and Qin Yong (Rocky) performed songs from the game.
-The Black Myth: Wukong Art Exhibition was held at the CAA Art Museum in Hangzhou, showcasing a wide variety of artistic works related to the game.
-The exhibition included many elements from scenes in the game recreated in physical space, such as a life-sized replica of a keeper's shrine from the Black Wind Mountain level.
+Official events related to Black Myth: Wukong have been organized.
+The Black Myth: Wukong Symphony Concert was held at venues across China.
+Attendees received souvenirs such as a commemorative music album.
+The Black Myth: Wukong Global Concert was held at venues across the world, such as the Peacock Theater, Carnegie Hall, Esplanade – Theatres on the Bay, and many others.
+The Bilibili New Year's Eve Gala 2024 featured live performances of songs from the game.
+The Black Myth: Wukong Art Exhibition, which was held at the CAA Art Museum in Hangzhou, showcased a wide variety of artistic works related to the game.
+It included elements from in-game scenes recreated in physical form, such as a life-sized replica of a keeper's shrine from the Black Wind Mountain level.
 Visitors received the art book Concept Works of Black Myth: Wukong as a souvenir.

-Official goods related to specific elements of Black Myth: Wukong, such as its music, art, and gameplay, were created.
+In January 2025, Game Science released a Chinese New Year short film announcing its official merchandise brand BLACKMYTH.
+The studio conceived it as a gamer lifestyle brand with products related to Black Myth: Wukong and other content.
+A dedicated team, separate from the game developers, was established to handle the design, production, and operation of the brand.

+Other companies also produced official goods for Black Myth: Wukong.
 Game Science, 8082 Audio, and QQ Music produced a game music album on vinyl in two editions.
-CITIC Press Group subsidiary moli produced an art book, featuring the game's character portraits, in a hardcover edition and a collector's edition designed with traditional Chinese bookbinding.
-UCG Media produced an authorized Chinese-language guidebook for the game.
+The People's Music Publishing House and 8082 Audio produced a book comprising sheet music for the game.
+Moli, a CITIC Press Group subsidiary, produced an art book depicting the game's character portraits in a hardcover edition and a collector's edition in Chinese-style bookbinding.
+UCG Media produced a Chinese-language guidebook for the game.
+Moreover, some companies collaborated to create co-branded products based on the game, such as gaming controllers, keyboards, electronics, soft drinks, coffee, fast food, postage stamps, jewelry, and electric cars.

 Queen Studios, along with its INART and MORFIG brands, is the official producer of figures for Black Myth: Wukong.
-They made the Confront Destiny protagonist figurine, limited to 10 thousand units produced, for the Collector's Edition.
-During the Wonder Festival Shanghai in October 2024, they revealed figurines of different characters and a life-size bust of the Destined One.
-Each bust comes with a numbered certificate signed by Game Science art director Yang Qi and Queen Studios art director Oliver Liu.
-The busts' production was limited to 780 units.
-The figurine line, produced in various scales, features characters such as the Destined One, Zhu Bajie, the Fourth Sister, and more.
+They made the Confront Destiny protagonist figurine for the Collector's Edition of the game.
+During the Wonder Festival Shanghai in October 2024, they debuted the collaboration with a few figurines of different characters and a life-size bust of the Destined One.
+Their figurine line includes characters such as the Destined One, Zhu Bajie, the Fourth Sister, and others.

-In January 2025, Game Science released a Chinese New Year short film announcing its official merchandise brand BLACKMYTH.
-The studio conceived it as a gamer lifestyle brand with products related to Black Myth: Wukong and other content over time.
-A dedicated team, separate from the game developers, was established to handle the design, production, and operation of the brand.
-Additionally, several companies collaborated to create co-branded products based on the game, such as gaming controllers, keyboards, electronics, soft drinks, coffee, fast food, postage stamps, jewelry, and electric cars.